CAAPIM/modular-assertion-builder/README.md

 The modular assertion builder is a gradle plugin that can be used to build modular assertions for the CA API Gateway

 # Usage
+The latest published artifact version on Maven Central is 0.5.1, built with Gradle 4.10.2.
+For new builds, build and publish the plugin to your own plugin repository.

+## Branching Strategy
+The naming convention of our branches corresponds to the compatible Gradle version.
+For instance, the `7.x` branch corresponds to the branch compatible with Gradle 7.x.

+## Gradle Configuration
 In order to use this plugin to build a modular assertion add the following you your gradle file:

 ```groovy